cannerycoders/chuckdoc/src/program/ugen_stk.md

 Currently, WvOut is non-interpolating and the output rate is always Stk::sampleRate().

-WvOut supports automatic filename generation by seting filename to "special:auto".
-Now, the autoPrefix parameter, if provided, will be _prepended_ to the filename.
+WvOut supports automatic filename generation by setting the filename to __"special:auto"__.
+Now, the __autoPrefix__ parameter, if provided, will be _prepended_ to the filename.
 Do this if you want the automatically named file to appear in a directory other than chuck's working directory.
-When auto naming is enabled, the output file name will include a timestamp.
+When auto-naming is enabled, the output file name will include a timestamp.

 by Perry R. Cook and Gary P. Scavone, 1995 - 2002.